Chuggintonsv2/BlckCDraft/README.md

 A minimal decentralized application (dApp) that allows users to send encrypted messages using MetaMask and IPFS, with the message metadata stored on the blockchain.

+## Important Note: Zero-Gas Simulation Mode

+This application runs in **simulation mode by default**, which means:
+- Users can try the full functionality **without spending any ETH or gas fees**
+- MetaMask wallet is still required for authentication and user identity
+- All blockchain transactions are simulated locally without actual on-chain transactions
+- The app provides the same user experience as the real version

+This makes it perfect for demonstrations, education, or trying out blockchain concepts without cost.

 ## Features

 - **MetaMask-only login**: Authentication is handled through MetaMask wallet connection